gitmikex/Agility/f5-agility-lab-master/docs/class2/module3/module3.rst

-MTask 2.3: Renew expired certificates and Deploy from BIG-IQ to managed BIG-IP
+Module 3: Renew expired certificates and Deploy from BIG-IQ to managed BIG-IP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Objective